okmanek/myNotes/README.md

 myNotes is my attempt to create terminal-based notes-storing tool.
-I'll start with using aliases and simple python script.
+I'll start with aliases-based simple python script.

 motto of myNotes is:

 "OSZCZĘDZAJ RAM GDZIEKOLWIEK JESTEŚ, DZIWKO"

 To make it work you need to add an alias: